Tiggax/zakljucna_naloga/src/sec/3metode.typ

 == Product

-Product is a namespace for a unknown _primary metabolite_, that is developed during the bioreactor process.
+Product is a substitute for a unknown _metabolite_, that is developed during the bioreactor process.

 $
 #d($c_p$) = k_p * "vcd"